 Communication is the cornerstone of good customer relations.
-Whether you are relaying a message through written content or with a verbal conversation, it is crucial that you speak in a manner that your customers can understand.
+Whether you are relaying a message through written content or with a verbal communication, it is crucial that you speak in a manner that your customers can understand.

 By framing your message in simple language, you are more likely to build trust and rapport with your customers.
 Ultimately, this trust and rapport will form the foundation for long term customer relationships that help grow your business.

 While some people may consider this to be “dumbing down your vocabulary,” nothing can be farther from the truth.
 By speaking in simple, easy-to-understand language, you are providing an important courtesy to your customers, increasing the likelihood that they will connect with your message.

 Speak Directly to Your Target Audience